 When you’re selling online, the most important piece of the puzzle is getting your product in front of the right audience.
-It may sound simple, but if your product isn’t being seen when customers search for it you’re not going to make any sales.
+You need to make sure your product is seen when customers search for it and Amazon keyword research is crucial to achieving this.

-This situation is amplified on Amazon, where competition to be shown organically on the first page of search results is fierce.
+Aside from the fierce competition to win the Amazon Buy Box, sellers need to ensure their products are ranking for the right searches.
 This makes Amazon keyword research one of the most important things that a seller does.
 If you can find a large selection of relevant keywords that strike the balance between traffic and competition, then the better your visibility will be.

 In fact, getting your Amazon keyword research right is one of the simplest ways to increase your sales, without having to compete on price or source new products.